hellarcore/electrum-hellar-server/HOWTO.md

 Instructions
 ------------

 ### Step 1.
-Create a user for running hellard and Electrum Dash server
+Create a user for running hellard and Electrum Hellar server

 This step is optional, but for better security and resource separation I suggest you create a separate user just for running `hellard` and Electrum.